Blotting paper: Cosmetics

 Blotting papers are also commonly used in cosmetics to absorb excess sebum oil from the face.
 They are popularly marketed and have been sold by numerous cosmetic brands worldwide.

 The papers are often dyed, for wider market appeal, and dusted with salicylic acid and minerals to actively prevent the formation of comedones and acne.
 However, there is a popular debate of whether blotting papers can help reduce acne by absorbing excess oil, or cause it.
 The quality of the blotting papers and the use of other ingredients such as mineral oils may be a determining factor.

-Occult rituals
+Ritual Magic

-During the Renaissance in Iceland, blotting paper had a small religious significance whereas it was used as a tool for ceremonial magic.
-This becomes noticeable in the Galdrabók, a grimoire (magic spell book) of the time period in which the reader is directed to draw sigils on blotting paper to attain success.
+During the Renaissance in Iceland, blotting paper had a small religious significance as a tool for ceremonial magic.
+This becomes noticeable in the Galdrabók, a grimoire (magic spell book) of the period, in which the reader is directed to draw sigils on blotting paper to attain success.